DSC-McMaster-U/website/README.md

 Below is an overview of the key technologies utilized in this project.
 Familiarity with these technologies will be beneficial for making contributions:

-- **Remix**: A full-stack web framework that provides a seamless development experience.
+- **Next.JS**: A full-stack web framework that provides a seamless development experience.
 - **Tailwind CSS**: A utility-first CSS framework for rapid UI development, following Material Design principles.
 - **Sanity CMS**: A customizable content management system that allows for easy content updates.
 - **Firebase Hosting**: Fast and secure hosting for web applications.